-Exams and Discussion Section Assignments: There will be two open note midterm exams (may be somewhat different than the undergraduate exam).
+Exams and Discussion Section Assignments: There will be two open note midterm exams and the Final (may be somewhat different than the undergraduate exam).
+70 points each midterm and 140 points for the final.
 The questions on the exam will provide theoretical data from which you will be asked to design a model and then experimentally test your proposed model.
 Sample questions will be discussed in class.
-The midterms will be given at the same time as the one for the undergraduates in the class.
-The Discussion Section Assignments are the same as described above for the Undergraduates.
+The midterms and final will be given at the same time as the one for the undergraduates in the class.
+Attendance at the discussion sections and completion of the assignments is optional for the graduate students.

 Grant proposal: You will be asked to write a modified version of a postdoctoral fellowship application on a molecular endocrinology-related topic.
 Your application will include a critical review of the literature and proposed experiments.
-An outline of the grant proposal will be due during the first week in November.
-The full proposal will be due on Tuesday December 13th, 2016 at "high" noon.
-Specific approaches to writing the grant proposal will be discussed in class.
+The proposal will be due on Friday, December 1st, 2017, at the start of class.
+Information about writing the grant proposal will be provided.
+Grant proposal: 20 points